jsenv/file-size-impact/readme.md

   <summary>manifestConfig</summary>

-`manifestConfig` parameter is an object used to configure the location of an optional [manifest file](#Manifest-file).
+`manifestConfig` parameter is an object used to configure the location of an optional manifest file.
+It is used to compare [files with dynamic names](#File-with-dynamic-names).
 This parameter is optional with a default considering `dist/**/manifest.json` as manifest files.

-This parameter reuses the shape of `trackingConfig parameter` (associating pattern + value).
+This parameter reuses the shape of `trackingConfig` (associating pattern + value).

 ```js
 import { reportFileSizeImpact } from "@jsenv/file-size-impact"